edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 ## Current uses of augmented reality

-The technology behind AR has already been shown to have many purposes, most widely used in marketing and entertainment so far.
+The technology behind augmented reality for corporate training has already been shown to have many purposes, most widely used in marketing and entertainment so far.

 ### AR for shopping